GetPageSpeed/nginx-extras-docs/docs/modules/traffic-accounting.md

 ---

 title: "Monitor the incoming and outgoing traffic metrics in realtime for NGINX"
 description: "RPM package nginx-module-traffic-accounting.
 Monitor the incoming and outgoing traffic metrics in realtime for NGINX.
 Now accounting module supports both HTTP and STREAM subsystems  A realtime traffic and status code monitor solution for NGINX, which needs less memory and cpu than other realtime log analyzing solutions.
-Useful for traffic accounting based on NGINX config logic (by location / server / user-defined-variables). "
+Useful for traffic accounting based on NGINX config logic (by location / server / user-defined-variables)."

 ---